-From science museums and planetariums to the best places for stargazing, we round up UK days out for space explorers
+From science museums and planetariums to the best places for stargazing, we round up the best UK days out for space explorers

-During World Space Week or year-round, the UK offers a range of fun ways to explore the universe for space fans, budding astronauts or astronomers.
+During World Space Week or all year round, the UK offers a range of fun ways to explore the universe for space fans, budding astronauts or astronomers.

-From 360 domes where you feel like you’re flying through the stars, to hands-on exhibits, there’s something for all the family in these space-themed days out.
+From 360º domes, where you feel like you’re flying through the stars, to hands-on exhibits, there’s something for all the family on these space-themed days out.

 The Planet Show is an ongoing guided tour of the solar system aimed at inspiring children about space.
 Fly around the universe and visit all the planets in one exciting planetarium show.
 Autism-friendly and quiet showings are also available.
 You can also explore 20 modular exhibits in the centre’s immersive zone, Explorer:Space, including everything from space discoveries to the first mission to land on the moon.

 Find out more about the best places to stargaze across the UK, from observatories to dark-sky reserves: